-SHAC offers one-on-one nutrition counseling for students who would like to work on their diet.
-Consultations are with a Registered Dietitian and focus on nutrition assessment and client-centered goal setting.
+SHAC offers nutrition counseling for students who would like to work on their eating and relationship with food.
+We also have a resource page available for more information.

 Who is a Registered Dietitian?